elvengard-mmo/elvengard_network/guides/introduction/network_protocol.md

 | LOGIN     | username   | String     |       |
 |           | password   | String     |       |

-Depending on whether the identifiers are correct or not, the server can respond in 2 ways, `LoginFailed`:
+Depending on whether the credentials are correct or not, the server can respond in 2 ways, `LoginFailed`:

 | Packet ID | Field Name | Field Type | Notes                                 |